-Stem cell therapy is an all natural regenerative medicine procedure that uses your pet's own stem cells to recreate and rebuild certain tissues in the body.
-There is no ethical or moral concern with the use of stem cells from ones own body because they are adult cells and not embryonic.
-As the body reaches adult maturity, these cells become dormant and “sleep” in the bone marrow, blood and fat.
-We utilize the millions of stem cells that are in in the adipose tissue (fat), wake them up and allow them to turn into bone cells, cartilage and other new tissues.
-This technique creates a healthy environment that physically re-grows and replaces damaged tissue, reduces inflammation and thus relieves pain.
+Stem cell therapy is an all-natural regenerative medicine procedure that uses your pet's own stem cells to recreate and rebuild certain tissues in the body.
+There is no ethical or moral concern with the use of stem cells from one's own body because they are adult cells and not embryonic.
+As the body reaches adult maturity, these cells become dormant and “sleep” in the bone marrow, blood, and fat.
+We utilize the millions of stem cells that are in the adipose tissue (fat), wake them up, and allow them to turn into bone cells, cartilage, and other new tissues.
+This technique creates a healthy environment that physically re-grows and replaces damaged tissue, reduces inflammation, and thus relieves pain.
 We also offer the ability to overnight a portion of the processed stem cells to MediVet Biologics cryobanking facility in Kentucky for an additional 1 or more treatments, depending on the viability of the sample.

 USES with 95% success rate:

 *Osteoarthritis (hip dysplasia, degenerative joint disease, bone/joint calcifications, common degeneration, IVDD, and inflammation)